goldengateknights/charter/charter.md

 6. Blade type is consistent for the event or class.
 7. Switches and recharge ports should be recessed, though this is not a requirement.
 8. Weapons should be an appropriate weight for the wielder and easily controllable for choreography.
-9. Though not a requirement, it is highly recommended for performance sabers to have sound and a “Flash on Clash” feature.
+9. It is recommended for performance sabers to have sound and a “Flash on Clash” feature.

 #### 9.3c
 Further safety standards will be at the discretion of the Fight Director for a given event.
 For example, saber staffs could pose a safety hazard in some cases.